dimosr/monitorito/README.md

 - make a pull request

 The pull request will be reviewed and merged to the repo as soon as possible (if the above suggestions are followed).

-For more information about the project: check [here](https://monitorito.github.io/)

 ---------------------------------------------------------
 LICENSE: [GNU GPLv3](./LICENSE.md)